Justin-czk/justin-czk.github.io/_posts/2024-07-12-blockchainRE.md

 ## FreeCodeCamp Course

 Notes for the course are written [here]()!
 It is a really comprehensive course for solidity, blockchain and smart contracts in Python.

+## Literature Review

+Consulted good sources of information such as ChatGPT, existing business models and books for ideas.

+A more detailed writeup can be found [here]()

+## Writing Contract